How do you continue to live life to the full when your health limits everything you do?

 I also learned that patience brings a wonderful sense of peace.
 As expectations are re-aligned, pressure is reduced.
 Giving yourself permission to live at the pace your body allows is amazingly freeing.

 However only you can give yourself that permission.
 It’s nice to have others support but ultimately unless you allow yourself to adjust your life it just won’t happen.
-I also believe that if you don’t adjust your life, others in your life won’t get the true picture of how much your health is affecting you & you are at risk of falling into a vicious circle of not feeling supported.
+I also believe that if you don’t adjust your life, others in your life won’t get the true picture of how much your health is affecting you.
+As a result of wearing an unrealistic “wellness mask” you are at risk of falling into a vicious circle of not feeling supported.

 Discovering My Purpose